Jerusalem mayor re-elected in blow to ex-Foreign Minister Lieberman

 Palestinians, who form about a third of Jerusalem's 750,000 people, usually boycott the mayoral race in protest at Israel's control of the eastern part of the city captured in a 1967 war.

-For Shas, the contest was a chance to demonstrate its electoral power and show it could induce a large bloc of ultra-Orthodox voters to rally behind Lion, its favored candidate.
+For Shas, the contest was a chance to demonstrate its electoral power and show it could induce a large bloc of ultra-Orthodox voters to rally behind Lion, its favoured candidate.

 Once a maker and breaker of coalition governments, Shas was not invited to join the one Netanyahu formed after a national election in January, handicapping its ability to channel public resources to its educational and social welfare institutions.